easypack/easypack-maven-plugin/README.md

 EasyPack is a Maven plugin that facilitates the distribution of Java applications in **tar**, **zip** and **tar.gz** formats.

-The plugin introduces tree new packaging types for using instead of the standard jar and war options.
+The plugin introduces three new packaging types for using instead of the standard jar and war options.
 The final artifact is a tar, zip or tar.gz archive that includes the java application.

 The pom will look like: